WARNING: When you build a ROM image from the Libreboot build system, please ensure that you flash the appropriate ROM image from

 Technically, any Linux distribution can be used to build libreboot.
 However, you will have to write your own script for installing build dependencies.

-libreboot Make (lbmk) automatically runs all necessary commands; for example,
+Libreboot MaKe (lbmk) automatically runs all necessary commands; for example,

-./build payload grub will automatically run
+./build roms will automatically run

-./build boot roms
+./build roms all

 or even just build specific ROM images, e.g.:

-./build boot roms x60
+./build roms x60

 If you wish to build payloads, you can also do that.
 For example: